trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 [^8]: Cf. AZGB O 0/1/3.

-[^9]: Cf. Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1948.
+[^9]: Cf. Zoological Garden Berlin.
+"Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin for the year 1948”.

 [^10]: The Freibank, especially during times of scarcity, worked to reuse as many animal products as possible; this strategy had been abandoned by the 1990s though.